neuroinformatics-unit/ethology/CONTRIBUTING.md

 ## Formatting and pre-commit hooks

-Running `pre-commit install` will set up our [pre-commit hooks](https://pre-commit.com/) to ensure a consistent formatting style.
-Currently, these include:
+Running `pre-commit install` will set up our [pre-commit hooks](https://pre-commit.com/) - these are useful to ensure a consistent formatting style.
+Currently, our hooks run:
-* running [ruff](https://github.com/astral-sh/ruff), which does a number of jobs, including code linting and auto-formatting.
+* [ruff](https://github.com/astral-sh/ruff), which does a number of jobs, including code linting and auto-formatting.
-* running [mypy](https://mypy.readthedocs.io/en/stable/index.html), which does static type checking.
+* [mypy](https://mypy.readthedocs.io/en/stable/index.html), which does static type checking.
-* running [check-manifest](https://github.com/mgedmin/check-manifest), to ensure that the right files are included in the pip package.
+* [check-manifest](https://github.com/mgedmin/check-manifest), to ensure that the right files are included in the pip package.
-* ruunning [codespell](https://github.com/codespell-project/codespell) to check for common misspellings.
+* [codespell](https://github.com/codespell-project/codespell) to check for common misspellings.

-You may run the pre-commit hooks manually at any time using one of the following commands before committing:
+You may also run the pre-commit hooks manually at any time using one of the following commands before committing:
 ```sh
 pre-commit run  # applies to the staged files
 pre-commit run -a  # applies to all files in the repository